A Concept of Possibility for Real-World Events

 This may be contrasted with the standard notion of probability, which affords both subjective and objective methods for determining a probability.
 The objective methods comprise the methods of statistical samplings.
 If one wants to know, for example, the probability that a newborn child will suffer from autism, one can perform a sampling of children and find, for example, that this occurs in 1 out of every 50 children, in which case the probability can be given as $1/50 = 0.02$.
 There is no similar procedure for possibility.
 This, I will speculate, is the reason that, while possibility theory is now quite advanced, there have been few practical applications.

 The version of possibility being introduced here stands in contrast with the original in that, by basing a notion of possibility on the concept of probabilities for prerequisites and constraints, this can provide an objective method for computing a possibility degree.
-While one still has the option of employing subjective probabilities if desired, these probabilities can also be determined objectively as long as the necessary data can be obtained.
+While one still has the option of employing subjective probabilities if desired, these probabilities can be determined objectively as long as the relevant data can be obtained.
 For this reason, this new concept should be more amenable to real-world applications.